ResearchDaniel/NeuralActivationPatterns/README.md

 Done!

 # Usage
-The first step to analyzing NAPs is to compute and them using the `nap` library.
+The first step to analyzing NAPs is to compute them using the `nap` library.
 The second step is to explore them using the Magnifying Glass.

 ## NAP computation
 We provide a convenience script that downloads datasets, computes NAPs, and exports the results to the Magnifying Glass.